One email that lands in my inbox quite often is “where do I start with my blog? I’m so overwhelmed by all the information out there!”

 My advice?
 Experiment!
 You might find Instagram works for you but don’t get caught up in it if it doesn’t send you traffic.
 You might find that Instagram is better used for connecting and growing relationships, as I have.

-Try not to get caught up in the platforms that aren’t working for you.
+My next piece of advice: try not to get caught up in the platforms that aren’t working for you.
+If something isn’t working and you’ve put forth an honest effort, try something else!
+Don’t be afraid to experiment!

 Time Spent: If you are learning this in your spare time, I’d recommend spending at least one month learning each social media platform you plan to market on.
 One month allows you to get super comfortable and familiar with each part of the marketing puzzle.